FAQ

 - Testing: AKA Laboratory Testing, Product Life Testing = seeing how one (ideally representative sample) handles itself against certain specification and requirements either in a laboratory or controlled environment.

-- Inspection: Pulling a random sample from production line, warehouse or market place, to compare against agreed standards.
+- Inspection: Pulling random samples from production line, warehouse or market place, to compare against agreed standards.

 - Audit: Two main kinds Factory Audit (FA)= tech assessment of people, skills, process and equipment Social Audit (SA) or Corporate Social Responsibility (CSR) = child labor, min wage, OT, insurance, work place safety.

-In other words, Samples are Tested, Products are Inspected and Factories are Audited.
+In short; Samples are Tested, Products are Inspected and Factories are Audited.

 Visiting China